emsifa/Block/README.md

 #### Without Composer

 Block is single file library,
-so you can easily install it without autoloader by following steps below:
+so you can easily install it without any autoloader by following steps below:

 * Download this repo or just download raw `src/Block.php`
 * Place it somewhere in your project.
 For example in `yourproject/lib/Block.php`.